The Idea Behind This Trick for Teradata UNION ALL

 SELECT CASE WHEN t02.NBR = 1 THEN t01.CloseDate WHEN t02.NBR = 2 THEN t01.OpenDate ELSE NULL END FROM Customer t01 CROSS JOIN ( SELECT x AS NBR FROM (SELECT 1 AS x) x UNION ALL SELECT x AS NBR FROM (SELECT 2 AS x) x ) t02 WHERE t02.NBR IN (1,2) ;

-This query needs only one full table scan and saves a lot of IOs, especially for huge tables.
+This query only requires one complete table scan and significantly reduces IOs, particularly for massive tables.

 NumResultRows | TotalIOCount | AMPCpuTime |